Fonds GB 0210 LITL - Layers in the Landscape Archive

 Conditions governing access

-Readers consulting modern papers in the National Library of Wales are required to abide by the conditions set out in information provided when applying for their Readers' Tickets, whereby the reader shall become responsible for compliance with the Data Protection Act 2018 and the General Data Protection Regulation 2018 in relation to any processing by them of personal data obtained from modern records held at the Library.
+Readers consulting modern records in the National Library of Wales are required to abide by the conditions set out in information provided when applying for their Readers' Tickets, whereby the reader shall become responsible for compliance with the Data Protection Act 1998 and the General Data Protection Regulation 2018 in relation to any processing by them of personal data obtained from modern records held at the Library.

 Conditions governing reproduction